Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 My boatman to Misali Island, Pemba

-There’s some misunderstanding among tourists about what really Zanzibar is, some even think it’s a province in mainland Tanzania, some are convinced it’s an independent country, and those a bit more informed know it’s an island off-shore Tanzania.
+There’s some misunderstanding among tourists about what Zanzibar really is; some even think it’s a province in mainland Tanzania, some are convinced it’s an independent country, and those a bit more informed know it’s an island off the coast of Tanzania.

 As many of you know, all of this is wrong – Zanzibar is an archipelago comprising the two main islands of Unguja and Pemba, plus hundreds of other islets, some of which have world-class diving sites.

-The Zanzibar archipelago is an autonomous province of Tanzania, thus the confusion of it being an independent country, culture, and some laws are different from the rest of the country.
+The Zanzibar Archipelago is an autonomous province of Tanzania; thus, it is often confused with an independent country, and its culture and some laws differ from the rest of the country.

 Unguja